trans-travel/trans-travel/us/tn.md

  * Trans medical care is legal for adults.
  * Medical transition for people under age 18 will be illegal as of July 1, 2023.
 This includes both care provided from within Tennessee and care provided via telehealth.
+However, a preliminary injunction (as of June 28, 2023) will allow both puberty blockers and hormone therapy for trans youth until the case challenging the ban is heard.
  * Some providers (notably VUMC) ceased providing this care in anticipation of the law going into effect.
  * There are some very limited exceptions to the care ban for youth